david-leon/Dandelion/docs/dandelion_module.md

 _______________________________________________________________________
 ## LSTM2D
 2D LSTM.
-Input shape now should be `(H, W, B, C)`, in which `C` usually comes from CNN channels.
+Input shape now should be `(H, W, B, C)`, in which `C` usually comes from CNN's channel dimension.
-Note for current implementation, `LSTM2D` usually costs much more memories and runs slower than `LSTM`.
+Note for current implementation, `LSTM2D` usually costs much more memories and runs slower than `LSTM` (due to graph history memorization which is required by autograd).
 It's recommended to apply `LSTM2D` only for small-sized feature maps.
+As possible alternative, check [dandelion.model.Alternate_2D_LSTM](dandelion_model.md#alternate-2d-lstm)

 $$
 \begin{align}